How to buy upholstered furniture

 by Pat McNees

-This piece, copyright (c) by the author, first appeared in the Washington Post magazine years ago, yet remains useful because so basic.
+This piece, copyright (c) 1989 by Pat McNees, first appeared in the Washington Post magazine years ago, yet remains useful because so basic.

 In the world of furniture, nothing looms larger -- in the mind or in the room -- than a sofa.
 If it's a mistake, you're sure to know it every time you look at it.
 And nothing can deprive your family of comfort more easily than the sofa or any other upholstered piece of furniture.
 We asked some of the top experts in upholstery for their guidance in this matter.

 "I adore this sofa with the blue flowers," you think.
 "I've always wanted a blue-flowered sofa.
 It's perfect for my living room."

 You don't necessarily like the style of the sofa.
 It's okay, but what you really like is the blue flowers.
 The salesclerk says this is the only sofa that comes with those blue flowers, so you buy it.

 Choosing upholstered furniture for the fabric is a mistake many people make, says Ann Lambeth of Lambeth & Co., a custom line of upholstered furniture available for viewing (through an interior designer) at the Washington Design Center in Southwest Washington.
 "First you should find the style of sofa you like and -- most important -- that you feel comfortable sitting in."
 Fabric, she points out, is something you select afterward.